 Reviewed by Myth

-Tigs notes: The map can be also be played in standard Q3A CTF, however Team Arena does add to the experience.
+Tigs notes: The map can be also be played in standard Q3A CTF.
+Team Arena will add to the experience.